Get in touch!

-The rotator can be controlled over you WLAN with our free app “Satran Control” for android smartphones, available from Google Play.
+The rotator can be controlled over you local WLAN or directly to the built-in access point with the free pp “Satran Control” for android smartphones, available from Google Play.

 What voltage does it require?

-The SATRAN has a voltage requirement of 9 volts, but no less than 8 or higher than 10 or the circuits may be damaged.
+The SATRAN MK1 has a voltage requirement of DC 9 volts, but no less than 8 or higher than 10 or the circuits may be permanently damaged.
 The total current draw is approx 1-2 amps.

 What are the max antenna load?

 The maximum weight that the rotator can handle depends a lot on the components, quality of the 3D-prints and the settings of the stepper drivers.
 Therefore its not possible to give an exact torque specification.
-But our tests show that approx 500grams is the most that the rotator can handle.
+But our tests show that approx 400grams is the maximum that the MK1 rotator can handle.

 How do you initialize the rotor?